 Gå til sidens indhold

-Public limited companies (A/S) and private limited companies (ApS) must comply with a number of rules about the company’s management, audit and annual report.
+Public limited companies (A/S) and private limited companies (ApS) must comply with a number of rules about the company’s management, audits, and annual reports.
 If the rules are not complied with, the Danish Business Authority may ask the courts for compulsory dissolution of the company.

-A company must have a legal management, which is responsible for what the company does.
-If, for example, an executive officer resigns or dies, a new executive officer must be appointed, and the Danish Business Authority must be informed so that the authorities know who is responsible for the company.
-Likewise, there are rules about audit and the submission of annual reports with the company’s financial statements.
+A company must have a legal management, which is responsible for the company’s activities.
+If, for example, an executive officer resigns or dies, a new executive officer must be appointed, and the Danish Business Authority (in Danish: Erhvervsstyrelsen) must be informed so that the authorities know who is responsible for the company.
+Likewise, there are rules about audits and the submission of annual reports with the company’s financial statements.

-If these rules are not complied with, the Danish Business Authority may decide to compulsorily dissolve the company.
-The Danish Business Authority will then send the case to the bankruptcy court, which will be responsible for the practical dissolution of the company.
-The bankruptcy division of the district court with jurisdiction over the place where the company’s registered office is situated is responsible for compulsory dissolution – in Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen considers cases of compulsory dissolution.
+If those rules are not complied with, the Danish Business Authority may decide to compulsorily dissolve the company.
+The Danish Business Authority will then submit the case to the bankruptcy court, which will be responsible for the practical dissolution of the company.
+The bankruptcy division of the district court with jurisdiction over the place where the company’s registered office is situated is responsible for compulsory dissolution.
+In Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup, and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen considers cases of compulsory dissolution.

 What types of companies are limited liability companies?

-Public limited companies (A/S), private limited companies (ApS), entrepreneur companies (IVS) and limited partnership companies (P/S) are called limited liability companies because the owners have provided an amount as security when the company was established.
-In limited liability companies, the owners are not personally liable for the company’s debts, but on the other hand the company must comply with a number of requirements.
+Public limited companies (A/S), private limited companies (ApS), entrepreneur companies (IVS), and limited partnership companies (P/S) are called limited liability companies because their owners have provided an amount as security when the company was established.
+In limited liability companies, the owners are not personally liable for the company’s debts, but on the other hand, the company must comply with several requirements.

 How can a company be compulsorily dissolved?